 Let us know which type of switch your network uses.
 Leave us a comment below!

-For a more thorough guide to switches, click here.
+For a more thorough guide to managed switches, click here.